marcogrecopriolo/guglielmo/README.md

 and the AirSpy Mini and R2..

-The RTL SDR stick and the Airspy R2 and Mini have been successfully tested on Linux (OpenSuse Leap 15.2 and 15.5, Ubuntu 22.04), macOS High Sierra x86_64 and Windows 11, and the RSP1a with Linux and Windows.
+The RTL SDR stick and the Airspy R2 and Mini have been successfully tested on Linux (OpenSuse Leap 15.2 and 15.5, Ubuntu 22.04, Raspberry Pi OS Bookworm), macOS High Sierra x86_64 and Windows 11, and the RSP1a with Linux and Windows.

 Windows does build with Visual Studio, and Mingw plus Msys or Msys2, but the process needs a fair amount of manual intervention.